Catskill909/wordpress-login/wordpress-directadmin-install-guide.md

 2. Ensure "JWT Authentication for WP REST API" is activated
 3. If not, activate it

-### 1.5 Test JWT Authentication
+### 1.5 Test JWT Authentication ✅

-1. Use a tool like Postman or cURL to test the authentication endpoint
+1. Use a tool like Postman, ReqBin, or another API testing tool to test the authentication endpoint
 2. Send a POST request to `https://your-wordpress-site.com/wp-json/jwt-auth/v1/token`
 3. Include the following JSON body: